 California is packed with beaches, redwoods, and theme parks, so a family road trip here feels like driving through a living postcard.
 The hard part is deciding where to start and how to keep everyone smiling from toddlers to teens.
-This guide shows you three classic road trip routes that cover more than 1,200 miles of fun, food, and unforgettable stops.
+This article shows you three classic road trip routes that cover more than 1,200 miles of fun, food, and unforgettable stops.
 Buckle up and get ready to sing along the Pacific Coast.

 Northern California Redwoods and Coast Adventure